 You can refrigerate Kaju Ki Katli in an airtight container and it will stay good for about 3 weeks.

 Kaju Ki Barfi

-- 1 cup Cashew nuts (It is important to use cashew nuts at room temperature)
+- 1 cup Cashew nuts (at room temperature)

-- 1 tsp Milk Powder (If you are making it for fasting, then don't add cornflour)
+- 1 teaspoon Milk Powder (If you are making it for fasting, then don’t add cornflour)

 - Ghee for smearing the surface.